mohammed-eddarif/english-course-landing-page/README.md

 # EnglishMaster Landing Page

+You can access the live website via: [https://english-course-landing-page.vercel.app/](https://english-course-landing-page.vercel.app/)

 A simple landing page for **EnglishMaster** courses, built with React and Tailwind CSS.
 The landing page features a contact form to capture leads, which are automatically stored in a Google Sheet using Pabbly Connect.

 ## Features